GlizzyChief/SillyTavern-1.8.4-fix/README.md

 - Added a setting to modify Fast Reply prompt sent to Poe when using message chunking
 - Added a way to change message timeout settings.
 You can change the default timeout of 2 minutes by modifying config.conf
 - Fixed Poe timing out randomly during connection (particularly on /settings)
+- Fixed (turned off) message regenerating in FlowGPT.
+The site no longer provides the ability to do so
+- Removed forced waiting for modal on flowgpt loading, which caused accounts that disabled modals to crash
+- Added logging for detecting Cloudflare bans

 ## Contact
 Please drop me a message on [Matrix](https://matrix.to/#/@glizzychief:techsaviours.org) or Discord (glizzychief#1048) if you have any questions or just want to say hi.